markimus-maximus/CMC_Scraper/README.md

 The docker image was pushed to dockerhub with `docker push [OPTIONS] NAME[:TAG]`

--The image was ran directly from the CLI.
+-The image was run directly from the CLI.
 `docker run -it --rm \`

 ## Milestone 7.2: Running the scraper on a cloud computer